br3ndonland/el2bl/README.md

 ### Parsing Evernote exports with Beautiful Soup

 - I decided to try out [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).
+Beautiful Soup is usually used to parse webpages, as described in [this DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-scrape-web-pages-with-beautiful-soup-and-python-3), but Evernote notes are basically webpages, so Beautiful Soup makes sense here.
 There are a few other options described in [The Hitchhiker's Guide to Python scenario guide to XML parsing](https://docs.python-guide.org/scenarios/xml/), which strangely does not mention Beautiful Soup.
 - [Selecting a parser](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser):
   - This is not straightforward, because Evernote XML is a blend of XML and HTML.
   - I first tried [parsing XML](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#parsing-xml), using `xml`, the XML parser in `lxml`.
 I couldn't match links, and HTML elements were being read like `&lt;div&gt;` instead of `<div>`.
-  - Notes didn't parse as expected when opening as HTML with `html.parser`.
   - I ended up using `lxml` (the HTML parser in `lxml`).
 It was lenient enough to skip over the XML parts and correctly parse the HTML.
 - Now that I had a parser, I had to match Evernote note links.